Learning About End of Life

 - Where would you like to be during your final days?

-- Who do you want to make decisions for you if you are unable to speak for yourself?
+- Who do you want to make medical decisions for you if you are unable to speak for yourself?

 - Would there be anything left unsaid if you were to die suddenly?